-Part marking is the process of engraving, etching, or otherwise marking a design, image, logo or identification code of a manufacturer on a product or part.
 Part marking uses a broad range of machinery and techniques including: dot peen machines which utilize an impact method of marking leaving an impression on the surface, laser markers which use laser radiation to mark parts, and embossing and engraving machines for more traditional methods of part marking.
+Read More…

 Another reason for part marking is that customer recognition grows due to the increased visibility of a company's logo or design on its product components.
 Part marking is also able to assign value to products, for example jewelry, that can have a wide range of values without an easily noticeable physical difference.
 This process is becoming more common and many everyday products, like promotional gifts, plaques or engine parts, are now typically identified by marking machines.